OlehSliusar/learning-rails/README.md

 # How to Collaborate

-Send a pull request or just open an [issue](https://github.com/sagarmred/Rails-Graduate/issues?q=is%3Aopen) to send more useful links!
+Send a [pull request](https://github.com/OlehSliusar/awesome-rails-learning/pulls) to add more useful links!
 After it, I'll update the list!